simoncocking/tank-monitor/README.md

-### ESP32-based wireless water tank level monitor
+# ESP8266-based wireless water tank level monitor

-This is a wireless water tank level monitor, based on the NodeMCU / ESP32 dev-kit microcontroller.
+This is a wireless water tank level monitor, based on the NodeMCU / ESP12a dev-kit microcontroller, using the Arduino toolchain.

-The water level is measured using a HC-SR04 ultrasonic range-finder, temperature-compensated with measurements from a DHT11 one-wire humidity/temperature sensor.
+The water level is measured using a HC-SR04 ultrasonic range-finder, (optionally) temperature-compensated with measurements from a DHT11 one-wire humidity/temperature sensor.

-Measurements are transmitted on the 433MHz scientific/instrumentation band using a HC-12 transceiver.
+Measurements are transmitted over LoRa packet radio, and on reception injected into a MQTT message bus.

+## License